The verb estar changes its meaning depending on whether it is used in El Pretérito Imperfecto or in El Pretérito Indefinido.

 Now, read and listen to these examples with verb estar in El Pretérito Indefinido:

-In the examples above, we are talking about an action in the past but we know there is a beginning and an end, and the situation or action is no longer current.
+In the examples above, we are talking about an action in the past but using the preterite suggests that the situation or action is no longer current.

 Learn more about these related Spanish grammar topics